itiligent/Guacamole-Setup/README.md

 To create an unattended setup or further customise the setup script, follow these steps:
 1. Paste and run the wget link above.
 2. Exit `1-setup.sh` script at the first prompt (at this point, only the scripts are downloaded).
-3. Edit the "Silent setup options" section of `1-setup.sh`.
-Variables with an actual setting (e.g., `VARIABLE="value"`) will not prompt during the interactive setup.
-With the right combination of variable inputs, it is possible to deploy Guacamole, Nginx, and SSL with zero touch.
+3. Edit the "Silent setup options" section of `1-setup.sh`. *Variables with an actual setting (e.g., `VARIABLE="value"`) will not prompt during the interactive setup.
+With the right combination of variable inputs, it is possible to mass deploy Guacamole, Nginx, and SSL with zero touch.*
-4. After making any script edits, ensure that you run the setup script saved locally with `./1-setup.sh` instead of using the web link.
-To keep your script adaptations and avoid overwriting, comment out the relevant wget lines in the "Download GitHub Setup" section at the top of `1-setup.sh` before running setup locally.
-Commented out scripts will not be re-downloaded, and the installer will work from the local customised copy.
+4. After making any script edits, ensure that you run the setup script saved locally with `./1-setup.sh` instead of using the web link. *To keep your script adaptations and avoid overwriting, comment out the relevant wget lines in the "Download GitHub Setup" section at the top of `1-setup.sh` before running setup locally.
+Commented out scripts will not be re-downloaded, and the installer will work from the local customised copy.*
 5. Do _*NOT*_ run `./1-setup.sh` as sudo, it prompts as needed.
 6. There should be no need to customise any scripts other than `1-setup.sh`.
-Be aware that all optional (manually run) "add-x.sh" scripts are dynamically updated during the installation with the relevant variables you may have selected.
+Be aware that all optional (manually run) "add-x.sh" scripts are dynamically updated during the installation with the exact variables you selected at install.
 Editing anything other than `1-setup.sh` may break this functionality, so make changes only if you understand the impacts.

-### Items Downloaded with the Setup Command
+### Gloaasry of items downloaded by the setup script

 The setup command mentioned above downloads the following items into the `$DOWNLOAD_DIR/guac-setup` directory: